Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 In math, we call these quadratic equations, which makes it so we never have to use two loops inside each other (in math we express a one-dimensional sum as a sigma summation).
+In math, we show the two loops that create the quadratic as two sigma with the second inside the first.
 Quadratics are good at producing curves and showing an object's path when you throw it as it is pulled toward the earth.

 <br /><br />

-When we multiply the square against itself, then it is the same as adding a whole new square per square.
 At 2x2, we have two squares stacked on top of each other when we multiply by 2 again, making 2x2x2, and at 3x3x3, we have 3 squares stacked on top of each other.
-This adds a new square as we add two lines that make our square.
-We can not account for these new units with two connecting lines.
-To show this, we could add another line that connects each square; we have to add another one-dimensional line to each layer outside our two lines, making the square into added units of itself per layer.
-Adding the third loop, we can add another stack of squares per square on top of each other into a cube with a connecting one-dimensional line per square layer.
-This creates a cube.
+This adds a new square as we add two lines that make our square using two loops.
+Adding the third loop, we can add another stack of squares per square on top of each other into a cube with connecting lines shown as the green squares that increase by one per cube.

 <br /><br />

-Multiplying the cube by itself adds a new one-dimensional space outside the cube, making a four-dimensional space of cubes and adding another amount to add by on an imaginary axis or line outside the cube.
+Multiplying the cube by itself creates a four-dimensional space of cubes per cube and adds another amount to add by on an imaginary axis or line outside the cube.
 Four dimensions and higher are real, but we only perceive three dimensions visually with our eyes.

 <br /><br />

 Multiplying is much faster than adding our results together with loops.
-All forums of adding per amount inside one another per dimension can be reduced into simple, fast calculations no matter how many we have.
+All forums of adding different amounts inside one another per loop can be reduced into simple, fast calculations no matter how many we have.

-<br /><br />

-This allows us to replace loops within loops that add different amounts with a fast calculation.

 <br /><br />